galacticcouncil/hydration-docs/docs/collator_setup.md

 ## What's next?

 Make sure that your node is fully synced.
-Once done, let us know, and we will add your node to the collators set.
+Once this is done, let us know in the dedicated Discord channel (only if you have been preselected as a collator).